What is EMDR therapy, and how can it be used to treat mental illness?

 Have you ever seen the 2004 movie Eternal Sunshine of the Spotless Mind?
-The premise of this movie revolves a company that can erase unwanted memories while you sleep.
+The premise of this movie revolves around a company that can erase unwanted memories.
 We all have terrible experiences that we’d like to forget.
-Whether it’s as extreme as combat or as commonplace as an embarrassing moment from highschool.
+Whether it’s as extreme as combat or as commonplace as an embarrassing moment from high school.
 There’s currently no machine that will erase our memories for us.
-However, there is a newer form of therapy that can change the way that you remember these terrible moments.
+However, there is a newer form of therapy that can change the way that you remember these moments.
 The treatment is called Eye Movement Desensitization and Reprocessing, or EMDR.

 One of the first exercises that you learn is the eye and hand movement technique.
 Your therapist may ask you to follow their moving hand or to tap as you focus on a traumatic memory.
 Think of it as that iconic image of a hypnotist waving a watch back and forth to put their patient into a trance.
 Instead, the movements are said to help your brain process the traumatic memories.
 It extracts the thoughts that are keeping the feelings raw like an open wound and allows them to heal.

 In the next session, my therapist asked me questions and wrote them down on a form that she would refer to throughout the treatment.
 Most therapy sessions only last an hour, which isn’t enough time to get through the entire EMDR process.
 Even patients like me who haven’t been through extreme trauma need several sessions to get through the paperwork.